sscracker/Percepta/README.md

 Percepta detects objects in photos (picked from the gallery or captured with the camera) using a YOLOv8 model running entirely on-device via ONNX Runtime.
 The UI, the image processing, and the detection logic are written once in Kotlin and run natively on Android, iOS, and Desktop.

-> Built as a deep-dive into Kotlin Multiplatform: writing the full ML pipeline by hand (no ready-made SDK), sharing it across three platforms, and integrating a native C/Objective-C inference engine on each.

 ---

 ## Screenshots